TheoBong/Store/README.md

 ## Frequently Asked Questions
 * **What are the commands?** - use /store help to find all commands and usages. (admin commands only show up if you have perms)
-* **I have a PayPal buisness account, how do I get the secret and client-id?** - create an APP here: https://developer.paypal.com/developer/applications
+* **I have a PayPal business account, how do I get the secret and client-id?** - create an APP here: https://developer.paypal.com/developer/applications
 * **What are the permission nodes?** store.admin to use "/store reload" & "/lookup"
 * **I found a bug, what do I do?** - open a new issue at https://github.com/Cowings/Store/issues